 When my in-laws remodeled the kitchen at our old house (remember – they moved into the Beloved Foreclosure after we bought the 70’s Landing Pad), they wanted a kitchen island with more hidden storage.
 Since Grunt and I built the kitchen island that was there ourselves (while I was pregnant and with barn wood from my great grandfather’s barn), I wanted to hold on to the island.
 We brought it to our house and put it against this wall in the laundry room as a folding center of sorts.

-I found the red and aqua buckets at Target in their seasonal/summer section and was so excited to find them since they matched perfectly with the Swimmers wall mural.
+I found the red and aqua buckets at Target in their seasonal/summer section and was so excited to find them since they matched perfectly with the Swimmers wallpaper.
 They were just $6 a piece too!
-They hold work shoes and larger outdoor play items like basketballs, etc.
+They hold work shoes and larger outdoor play items like basketballs, etc. – great storage space!

 Also, if you’ve seen any of my Instagram Stories lately, you know I’ve been working on my cut flower garden this summer.
 Those sunflowers were cut straight from that garden!